Twineee1/userscripts/README.md

 - July 10
   - Hiding code of conduct link
 - July 14
   - Userscript development ended as I cannnot take this huge useless project.
+(You can commit a change if you want to help, though.)

 ## That's The Joke!
 Adds a new button that posts "That's The Joke" from the Simpsons.